jeremyreeder/sitelen2pseudo/README.md

 ```

 ## sitelenspell
-Sitelen is a mostly logographic system, where each glyph represents a whole
+Sitelen is mostly logographic, so each glyph generally represents a whole word.
-word.
-But the _sounds of a proper name_ are enclosed within a cartouche and
+The one exception is that the _sounds of a proper name_ are enclosed within a
-represented by glyphs of words which start with those sounds.
-One or more
+cartouche and represented by glyphs of words which start with those sounds.
+One
-phonemes are taken from each word.
-This system gives the Sitelen writer a lot
+or more phonemes are taken from each word.
+This approach gives the Sitelen
-of freedom to inject meaning into a name.
-Take "Sinalela", for instance.
-This
+writer a lot of freedom to inject meaning into a name.
+Take "Sinalela", for
-is a Toki Pona form of the name Cinderella, in the Latin script.
-In Sitelen, it
+instance.
+This is a Toki Pona form of the name Cinderella, in the Latin script.
-can be written with the glyphs for "**sina le**n **la**so", which means "you in
+In Sitelen, it can be written with the glyphs for "**sina le**n **la**so",
-the blue dress".
-Or as "**sin**pin **ale la**npan", meaning identity thief —
+which means "you in the blue dress".
+Or as "**sin**pin **ale la**npan", meaning
-depending on your perspective.
-This tool aims to help you work out some
+identity thief — depending on your perspective.
+This tool aims to help you work
-creative possibilities, including meaningful and efficient ones.
+out some creative possibilities, including meaningful and efficient ones.

 > [!NOTE]
 > This tool is under construction.
 At present it generates only one spelling, a